 These Twist Lock Origami Boxes that I show you here in this article might seem to you just another origami box design.
 But I think this design is significant in several ways.
-The diagram was published in the 10th Tanteidan Convention book in 2004 under the name Hexagonal Lock Box.
+The diagram to the Hexagonal box (see light green box in picture a bit below) was published in the 10th Tanteidan Convention book in 2004 under the name Hexagonal Lock Box.
 (Another source is mentioned below)

 By the way, compare this 12 sided Dodecagon Twist Lock Origami Box to my 20 Sided Origami Twist Box.
 The methods to achieve these twisted pleats are completely different.